KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 ## How to install all the build dependencies of one package

-Often the simplest solution to the problem of missing dependencies is just to install all its required packages at once without needing to search for each dependency individually.
+Often the simplest solution to the problem of missing dependencies is to automatically install all of the project's required dependencies.

 Because most distributions keep track of package dependencies by using *source packages*, they also provide their own built-in commands to easily install all the build dependencies of each package.